MrManny/MrManny.github.io/index.md

 For business stuff, you can probably just check my [LinkedIn] profile, I guess.

 Currently, I am doing Product Owner shenanigans at [Dynatrace].
-We're currently working on the Site Reliability Guardian, the Dynatrace Backstage Plug-in, GitLab for Workflows, PagerDuty, ServiceNow, and RedHat Event-Driven Ansible.
 Check us out, we are great!

 I know my [GitHub] profile is a bit barren; my main contributions are mostly in private repositories